RajithaMuthukrishnan/erisk_anorexia/README.md

 ## DATA
 The dataset for the [CLEF erisk 2019](https://erisk.irlab.org/2019/index.html) challenge is used for this implementation.

+## PREREQUISITES
+The dataset can be requested from the CLEF eRisk 2019 authors, only for research purposes. - To use this code for training, train and test dataset has to be acquired.
+- To evaluate the models in this repository, the golden truths and writings per subject files must be attached to the folder 'evaluate'.

 ## INSTALL REQUIREMENTS
 ```sh
 pip install -r requirements.txt